FC-Han/Fishing/README.md

-# Applying Deep Unsupervised Learning to Automatic Identification System Data for Fishing Behavior Detection
+# Deep Unsupervised Learning for Fishing Activity Recognition Using AIS Data to Support Fisheries Management

-This repository contains the source code for the paper Applying Deep Unsupervised Learning to Automatic Identification System Data for Fishing Behavior Detection.
+This repository contains the source code for the paper 《Deep Unsupervised Learning for Fishing Activity Recognition Using AIS Data to Support Fisheries Management》.
 In this study, we use deep unsupervised learning to identify fishing vessel operational states.

 ![](图1.jpg)